SovereignCloudStack/scs-training/Virtualization/Kolla-OSISM.md

 * RefStack is the framework used by (former) OpenStack InterOp Working Group to run the InterOp Guideline tests.
 In general, you can use it to run sets of Tempest tests.
     - Tempest is the test framework and test case collection from OpenStack
+    - Note that RefStack is no longer maintained well upstream; you may need to set up rally manually instead.
 * SCS Compliance test
     - Check whether you fulfill the SCS-compatible IaaS tests (currently version 5.1):
         * Check out <https://github.com/SovereignCloudStack/standards> and go to `standards/Tests/`